mathew-perez/azure-network-protocols/README.md

 <h1>Network Protocols and Traffic</h1>

-In this tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups.
+In this tutorial, we will observe various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups.

 <p></p>